Update: This offer for the Hilton Honors American Express Card has expired. Learn more about the current offers here.

-The current increased welcome bonuses on the Hilton Honors Ascend Card, Hilton Honors American Express Business Card, Hilton Honors Card from American Express, and Hilton Honors Aspire Card are generous.
+The current increased welcome bonuses on the Hilton Surpass, Hilton Honors American Express Business Card, Hilton Honors Card from American Express, and Hilton Honors Aspire Card are generous.
 Realistically you can only be approved for two of these cards in a 90 day period, so you’ll want to think carefully about which of these cards you want to apply for.

 For those with excellent credit, I anecdotally find that these cards are quite easy to be approved for, so even if you haven’t had many Amex cards in the past, you’re likely to have luck with applying for these cards.

 Non-Affiliate Product Disclaimer: The information for the Hilton Honors Aspire Card has been collected independently by One Mile at a Time.
 The card details on this page have not been reviewed or provided by the card issuer.